MuriungiPatrick/clinico/README.md

 #### Buy me coffee

-Better still feel free to buy me a coffee ($10) if you’d like to show your appreciation for the hard work.
+Better still feel free to [Buy me a coffee ($10)](https://www.buymeacoffee.com/muriungipatrick) if you’d like to show your appreciation for the hard work.
 Although any amount you feel like contributing is, of course, highly appreciated!
 [Buy me Coffee](https://www.buymeacoffee.com/muriungipatrick)

 #### Attribution Link